towolf/towolf.github.com/docs/PsychOneliners/Speak.markdown

 Linux supports, e.g., male1,  male2,  male3,  female1,  female2,
 female3, child\_male, child\_female.

-OS/X: Type "\!say \-v ?" in Matlab to get a list of supported voices.
+OS/X: Type "\!say -v ?" in Matlab to get a list of supported voices.

 The optional 'rate' parameter controls speed of speaking on OS/X and Linux.
-On OS/X it defines the number of words per minute, on Linux a value between \-100 and \+100 defines slower or faster speed.
+On OS/X it defines the number of words per minute, on Linux a value between -100 and +100 defines slower or faster speed.

 The optional 'volume' parameter allows control of loudness on Linux:
-Value range is \-100 to \+ 100.
+Value range is -100 to + 100.

 The optional 'pitch' parameter allows control of pitch on Linux:
-Value range is \-100 to \+ 100.
+Value range is -100 to + 100.

 The optional 'language' parameter allows control of the output language on Linux.
 E.g., 'de' would output in german language, 'en' english language.
 The text string must be a valid ISO language code string.

-Note: Speak on MS\-Windows requires the .NET framework to be installed.
+Note: Speak on MS-Windows requires the .NET framework to be installed.
-Note: Speak on Linux requires the spd\-say command to be installed.
+Note: Speak on Linux requires the spd-say command to be installed.
 This is the case by default, e.g., at least on Ubuntu Linux 12.04 and later.

 Examples: